jefferyforbes/swe-solutions/mod1/users-api/oauthSecured/js/spa/README.md

 ### Running the Application

-1. Launch the UsersAPI node application on port 3000
+1. Launch the UsersAPI node application on port 3000 (or the Java SpringBoot app which runs on port 8080 - note if you use this you need to edit the spa code to connect to port 8080)
 2. Start this SPA by running:

 ```bash